 A committee set up by the Executive Board for the purpose of handling complaints as referred to in Section 7.59(b) of the WHW (with the exception of complaints about inappropriate conduct).
-Its organisation, tasks and powers are laid down in the HU Legal Protection for Students Regulations (available via ASK HU)
+Its organisation, tasks and powers are laid down in the HU Legal Protection for Students Regulations (Governance | Hogeschool Utrecht (hu.nl)).